-Hammams are separated by gender, some have separate entrances, others only serve one gender and others still have days of the week exclusive for one gender.
+Hammams are separated by gender.
+Some hammams have separate entrances, others only serve one gender, and the remaining have days or times of the week exclusive for one gender.
 Ask your hotel for a hammam recommendation of where and when to go to a hammam.

-Once inside, the hammam experience is about leaving yourself in the hands of your tellak or natir, the male or female attendants respectively.
+Once inside the bathhouse, the hammam experience is about leaving yourself in the hands of your tellak or natir, the male or female attendants respectively.

 Traveler’s Tip: There are hammams where you can pay to enter and for bathing supplies, but I recommend the full experience of having a tellak or natir bathe you.